 Kernel methods are among the most popular approaches in machine learning due to their capability to address non-linear problems, their robustness and their simplicity.
 However, they exhibit two main flaws in terms of memory usage and time complexity.
-Landmark-based kernel approaches [2, 18] can be used to drastically reduce the number of instances involved in the comparisons, but they heavily depend on the choice and the parameterization of the kernel.
-Multiple
+Landmark-based kernel approaches [2] can be used to drastically reduce the number of instances involved in the comparisons, but they heavily depend on the choice and the parameterization of the kernel.
+Multiple Kernel Learning [13] and Matching Pursuit methods [12] can provide alternative solutions to this problem but these require the use of a pre-defined dictionary of base functions.
+Another strategy to improve the scalability of kernel methods is to use approximation techniques such as the Nyström [3] or Random Fourier Features

-Kernel Learning [16] and Matching Pursuit methods [14] can provide alternative solutions to this problem but these require the use of a pre-defined dictionary of base functions.
-Another strategy to improve the scalability of kernel methods is to use approximation techniques such as the Nyström method [3, 15] or Random Fourier Features (RFF) based approaches [6, 12, 17].
-The latter are probably the most used thanks to their simplicity and ease of computation.
-They allow the approximation of any shift-invariant kernel with random features based on the Fourier transform of the kernel.
-Several works have extended this family of methods by allowing one to adapt the RFF approximation directly from the training data [1,7,10,13,17].
-Among them, the recent work of Letarte et al. [7] introduces a method to obtain a weighting distribution over the random features by a single pass over them.
+(RFF) [10].
+The latter is probably the most used thanks to its simplicity and ease of computation.
+It allows the approximation of any shift-invariant kernel based on the Fourier transform of the kernel.
+Several works have extended this technique by allowing one to adapt the RFF approximation directly from the training data [1, 6.11].
+Among them, the recent work of Letarte et al. [6] introduces a method to obtain a weighting distribution over the random features by a single pass over them.
 This strategy is derived from a statistical learning analysis, starting from the observation that each random feature can be interpreted as a weak hypothesis in the form of trigonometric functions obtained by the Fourier decomposition.
-Thus, a classifier can be seen as a weighted majority vote over the random features.
-This decomposition is then considered as a prior distribution over the space of weak hypotheses/random features; they propose to learn a posterior distribution by optimizing a PAC-Bayesian bound w.r.t a kernel alignment generalization loss over the training data.
-In other words, this corresponds to automatically learning a representation of the samples through the approximation of a kernel suited for the task at hand.
-However, in practice, this method requires the use of a fixed set of landmarks selected beforehand and independently from the task.
-It is only once these landmarks are selected that the method can learn a representation based on the PAC-Bayesian bound.
+However, in practice, this method requires the use of a fixed set of landmarks selected beforehand and independently from the task before being able to learn the representation in a second step.
 This leads to three important limitations: (i) the need for a heuristic strategy for selecting relevant landmarks, (ii) these latter and the associated representation might not be adapted for the underlying task, and (iii) the number of landmarks might not be minimal w.r.t. that task, inducing higher computational and memory costs.

-We propose in this paper to tackle the aforementioned issues with a gradient boosting approach [4].
+We propose in this paper to tackle these issues with a gradient boosting approach [4].
 Our aim is to learn iteratively the classifier and a compact and efficient representation at the same time.
-Our greedy optimization method is similar to Oglic & Gärtner's one [9], which at each iteration of the functional gradient descent [8] refines the representation by adding the base function minimizing a residual-based loss function.
+Our greedy optimization method is similar to Oglic & Gärtner's one [8], which at each iteration of the functional gradient descent [7] refines the representation by adding the base function minimizing a residual-based loss function.
 But unlike our approach, their method does not allow to learn a classifier at the same time.
 Instead, we propose to jointly optimize the classifier and the base functions in the form of kernels by leveraging both gradient boosting and RFF.
 Interestingly, we further show that we can benefit from a significant performance boost by (i) considering each weak learner as a single trigonometric feature, and (ii) learning the random part of the RFF.